Voyages Tourism Australia: History

-In 2010, GPT sold Voyages Hotels & Resorts to the Indigenous Land Corporation (ILC) and the ILC formed a new subsidiary, Voyages Indigenous Tourism Australia, to operate the ILC's tourism portfolio.
+In 2010, GPT sold Voyages Hotels & Resorts to the Indigenous Land Corporation (ILC; later ILSC) and the ILC formed a new subsidiary, Voyages Indigenous Tourism Australia, to operate the ILC's tourism portfolio.
 Voyages established a training academy at the Ayers Rock Resort to provide young Indigenous people with accredited training in hospitality and the resort significantly increased its level of Indigenous staff from 1 per cent of the workforce at time of acquisition to approximately 32 per cent of the workforce in 2015.

 In 2013, Voyages sold Longitude 131° to Bailey Lodges.

+In March 2026, Journey Beyond acquired Voyages Indigenous Tourism Australia from the ILSC, rebranding it as Voyages Tourism Australia, following extensive consultation led by the ILSC with the Traditional Owners – Anangu of Yulara and the Kuku Yalanji of Mossman Gorge.
+The reason for removing "Indigenous" from the name is to reflect that the company is no longer owned by the ILSC.

+As of 2026, Voyages partners with the National Indigenous Training Academy (NITA) to developing education and employment pathways for Indigenous Australians in the tourism industry in Australia.